slatedocs/slate/README.md

 ControlShift Labs API Documentation
 ------------------------------------

-The ControlShift Labs API documentation uses slate - a middleman static site template of sorts for API documentation.
-This repo forks middleman's existing repo - the recommended means of getting started.
+The ControlShift Labs API documentation uses Slate - a middleman static site template of sorts for API documentation.

-## Making Updates
+### Updating Content

 * This branch is based on the v1.3.2 release (tag)
-* The only files you should need to edit are `index.html.md` and the `*.md` files in the includes folder.
-One can safely ignore everything else.
+* The only files you should need to edit:

-## Editing/updating code examples:
+  * `/build/index.html.md`
+  * `/build/includes/*.md`
+* Webhooks documentation is auto-updated from https://demo.controlshiftlabs.com/api/webhooks.json at build.
+Just redeploy to update.

+### Content Considerations:

 * Our audience includes very junior developers and even non-coders, attempting to pull content into their WISIWYG CRM pages.
 * All examples and JS should be exceedingly basic, with generally linear control flows, and extremly easy to follow.

-## Editing "External Assets"
+### Editing "External" Codepen.io Examples

 Our codepen.io code examples are actually **generated/spawned on the fly** using codepen.io's [prefill API](https://blog.codepen.io/documentation/api/prefill/).
 Our "Launch Example" button links are actually form submit buttons sending post requests to the prefill endpoint.